mlc-ai/web-llm/README.md

 Most operations in WebLLM are invoked through the `MLCEngine` interface.
 You can create an `MLCEngine` instance and loading the model by calling the `CreateMLCEngine()` factory function.

-(Note that loading models requires downloading and it can take a significant amount of time for the very first run without previous cache.
+(Note that loading models requires downloading and it can take a significant amount of time for the very first run without caching previously.
 You should properly handle this asynchronous call.)

 ```typescript
 import { CreateMLCEngine } from "@mlc-ai/web-llm";